marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/operand-constraints.rst

 It is occasionally useful to test a constraint from C code rather than implicitly via the constraint string in a ``match_operand``.
-The generated file tm_p.h declares a few interfaces for working with constraints.
+The generated file :samp:`tm_p.h` declares a few interfaces for working with constraints.
 At present these are defined for all constraints except ``g`` (which is equivalent to ``general_operand`` ).